-Microsoft Azure storage explorer is a standalone app from Microsoft.
-It allows you to easily work with both Azure storage and Azure Stack storage data on Windows, macOS and Linux computers.
-If you want an easy way to manage your Azure Stack storage data, then consider using Microsoft Azure storage explorer.
+Azure Storage Explorer is a standalone app from Microsoft.
+It allows you to easily work with both Azure Storage and Azure Stack Storage data on Windows, macOS, and Linux computers.
+If you want an easy way to manage your Azure Stack Storage data, then consider using Microsoft Azure Storage Explorer.

-Blobfuse is a virtual file system driver for Azure Blob Storage, which allows you to access your existing block blob data in your Storage account through the Linux file system.
-Azure Blob Storage is an object storage service and therefore does not have a hierarchical namespace.
+Blobfuse is a virtual file system driver for Azure Blob Storage, which allows you to access your existing block blob data in your storage account through the Linux file system.
+Azure Blob Storage is an object storage service and therefore doesn't have a hierarchical namespace.
 Blobfuse provides this namespace using the virtual directory scheme with the use of forward-slash

 / as a delimiter.
 Blobfuse works on both Azure and Azure Stack.

-In the Azure Stack development Kit, the blobEndpoint should be
+In the Azure Stack Development Kit (ASDK), the blobEndpoint should be

 myaccount.blob.local.azurestack.external.
-In Azure Stack integrated system, contact your cloud administrator if you're not sure about your endpoint.
+In Azure Stack integrated system, contact your cloud admin if you're not sure about your endpoint.

-Please be aware that accountKey and sasToken can only be configured one at a time.
-When storage account key is given, the credentials configuration file is in the following format:
+accountKey and sasToken can only be configured one at a time.
+When a storage account key is given, the credentials configuration file is in the following format:

 accountName myaccount accountKey myaccesskey== containerName mycontainer blobEndpoint myaccount.blob.local.azurestack.external

-When shared access token is given, the credentials configuration file is in the following format:
+When a shared access token is given, the credentials configuration file is in the following format:

 accountName myaccount sasToken ?mysastoken containerName mycontainer blobEndpoint myaccount.blob.local.azurestack.external